Housebuilders in the dock

-There are problems in the UK housebuilding industry.
-Lord Best's opening speech in the recent House of Lords debate on the performance of the UK's major housebuilders on 11 January 2018 highlights some of these:
+Below is a transcript of Lord Best's opening speech in a recent House of Lords debate on the performance of the UK's major housebuilders.
+Here are some highlights:

-- Volume housebuilders abuse their dominance to avoid their planning commitments
+- Volume housebuilders abuse their dominance over Local Authorities to avoid their planning commitments (if they treat Local Authorities like that, you can be pretty sure they'll do it to you too).

 Housebuilders - Motion to Take Note